veg/hyphy-tutorials/selection/README.md

 ```

 Note that only a few branches support 2 &omega; classes, and the majority are well-explained without any site-to-site variation.
-In the next phase, aBSREL optimizes all parameters in the just inferred model model
+In the next phase, aBSREL optimizes all parameters in the just inferred model

 ```
 [PHASE 2] Fitting the full LOCAL alternative model (no constraints)